Praglia Abbey: History

+Present day

 Benedictine monks did not return to the abbey until the early 20th century, and still use parts of the buildings.
+As of 2023, over 40 monks live at Praglia Abbey, one of the largest Benedictine communities in Italy.
 Many structures have been restored, and the monks provide tours.
 The monastery also accommodates visitors, including those on spiritual retreats.
 Work continues on book restoration in the library.